 Specially Trained Team

 Expert care is provided by the emergency medicine physicians of Rady Children’s Specialists of San Diego, the largest group of board-certified pediatric emergency specialists in San Diego County.
 As a Division of Rady Children’s Specialists, our physicians have access to and work closely with the full range of pediatric subspecialists, enabling us to provide optimal care.
 Our specially trained nurses are experienced and skilled in caring for sick and injured children as well.

 To continuously improve our quality of care, we are actively involved in research on diseases and conditions often seen in emergency care, including asthma, meningitis, appendicitis, Kawasaki disease, and mild traumatic brain injury.
 Additionally, our Division is a leading teaching program, training the best and brightest physicians here in San Diego and from across the nation.
 Since 2002, we have had an ACGME-accredited Pediatric Emergency Medicine fellowship, and our physicians have won numerous teaching awards.

-For treatment of injuries and illnesses that are not life- or limb-threatening but need immediate attention, please contact one of our Urgent Care centers.
+For treatment of minor injuries and illnesses, please contact one of our Urgent Care centers.